great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_database_table_view_or_query_result_as_a_batch.rst

 Additional Notes
 ----------------
-  Å* If you are using Snowflake, and you have lowercase table or column names:
+  * If you are using Snowflake, and you have lowercase table or column names:
     * If you are loading your batch with a table, you can use pass `"use_quoted_name":True` into your `batch_kwargs` dictionary.
-This will use the SQL Alchemy quoted_name method to ensure proper case sensitivity for your table and column names.
+This will use the SQL Alchemy quoted_name method to ensure case sensitivity for your table and column names.
     * If you are loading your batch with a query, if you have lowercase column names, you still need to pass `"use_quoted_name":True` into your `batch_kwargs` dictionary.
 You will also need to wrap your query in single quotes, and your table or column name in double quotes like so:
         .. code-block:: python